 “We are against them,” another feminist replies quickly.

-Gloria Steinem (Rose Banks) then jumps into the discussion, “Revolutions are messy.
+Gloria Steinem (Rose Byrne) then jumps into the discussion, “Revolutions are messy.
 People get left behind.”

 The messiness and sharp edges of both the revolution and these two dueling female-led movements is a story often smoothed over to fit neatly in historical memory.